alio-programmer/Sentimental-Analysis/README.md

 2) Polarity Score
 3) Gunning Fog Index
 4) Count of Complex words

+The result of this is stored in myfinalresult.xslx file

 For this project I have used following libraries:
 1) NLTK library